zch/AutoRefresher/README.markdown

 AutoRefresher
 =============
-AutoRefresher is a plugin for eclipse that implements automatic refreshing of file resources for Mac OS X and Linux using system events.
+AutoRefresher is a plugin for eclipse that implements automatic refreshing of file resources for Mac OS X using system events (through the [NativeFSEvents](https://github.com/zch/NativeFSEvents) library).
 The plugin replaces the default filesystem polling used by eclipse on these operating systems.

 Installation
 ------------